torvalds/linux/Documentation/input/devices/xpad.rst

 Such a cable is pretty easy to build.
-The Controller itself is a USB compound device (a hub with three ports for two expansion slots and the controller device) with the only difference in a nonstandard connector (5 pins vs. 4 on standard USB 1.0 connectors).
+The Controller itself is a USB compound device (a hub with three ports for two expansion slots and the controller device) with the only difference in a yesnstandard connector (5 pins vs. 4 on standard USB 1.0 connectors).

 You just need to solder a USB connector onto the cable and keep the yellow wire unconnected.
-The other pins have the same order on both connectors so there is no magic to it.
+The other pins have the same order on both connectors so there is yes magic to it.
 Detailed info on these matters can be found on the net ([1]_, [2]_, [3]_).

 Thanks to the trip splitter found on the cable you don't even need to cut the